Skip to content

 Build Your Network

 Volunteer transcription can help open many doors for you.
 First, your volunteer record and collaboration efforts allow you to build a cache of possible references that attest to your work.
 Next, you can contact connected companies or organizations needing transcription services and establish connections with potential clients.
-Working with different organizations involves meeting people from different backgrounds and industries, helping you further broaden your network.
+Working with different organizations involves meeting people from diverse backgrounds and industries, which helps you further expand your network

 Support a cause you care about